-The Eaters’ history begins in 1974, when he, drummer Jeff Wilkinson and bassist Robb Skeen were in a group based on Massachusetts’ North Shore with singer Mike Girard and guitarist Rich Bartlett (the latter of whom was also in Front Page Review).
-Originally called The Rhythm Assholes, the quintet played wherever they could including at parties, in art lofts and in warehouses and opened for local legend Willie “Loco” Alexander, former vocalist-keyboardist for The Lost, while also playing on his single “Kerouac” before changing their name to The Rhythm A’s since the then-highly offensive expletive prevented them from being booked at universities and clubs.
+The Eaters’ history begins in 1974, when Cataldo, drummer Jeff Wilkinson and bassist Robb Skeen were in a group based on Massachusetts’ North Shore with singer Mike Girard and guitarist Rich Bartlett (the latter of whom was also in Front Page Review).
+Originally called The Rhythm Assholes, the quintet played wherever they could including at parties, in art lofts and in warehouses.
+They opened for local legend Willie “Loco” Alexander, former vocalist-keyboardist for The Lost, while also playing on his single “Kerouac” before changing their name to The Rhythm A’s since the then-highly offensive expletive prevented them from being booked at universities and clubs.

-In January 1977, the Eaters debuted at the Rat, followed by a three-night stand there in February and multiple shows per month before debuting at CBGB in New York in September, playing five straight nights.
+In January 1977, Nervous Eaters debuted at the Rat, followed by a three-night stand there in February and multiple shows per month before debuting at CBGB in New York in September, playing five straight nights.
 In addition to their standing gig at the Rat, the band debuted at Cantone’s in Boston in October, and in December they played a five-night stand at the El Casino Club in Montreal.

-In 1979, while playing gigs at The Mad Hatter in Boston, Inman Square Men’s Bar and The Club in Cambridge, The Space in Worcester and The Living Room in Providence in addition to the Rat, the Eaters released their second single on the Rat label, “Just Head” b/w “Get Stuffed,” which was recorded at Northern Studios in Maynard, Massachusetts, during the same sessions as “Loretta.”
+In 1979, while playing gigs at The Mad Hatter in Boston, Inman Square Men’s Bar and The Club in Cambridge, The Space in Worcester and The Living Room in Providence in addition to the Rat, the Eaters cut their second single on the Rat label, “Just Head” b/w “Get Stuffed.”
+They recorded it at Northern Studios in Maynard, Massachusetts, during the same sessions as “Loretta.”
 In 1980, when the Eaters added guitarist Jonathan Paley of The Paley Brothers, The Cars’ frontman Ric Ocasek produced a 10-track demo for the group that resulted in a contact with Elektra Records, the same label as his own platinum-selling band.

-The group’s self-titled debut was a commercial non-event, however, and a major critical disappointment, with reviewers saying it lacked the raw force and integrity of the previously released singles and even admitted fan Joe Viglione writing that the LP fell “somewhere between the Ronettes and the Four Seasons.”
+The group’s self-titled debut was a commercial nonevent, however, and a major critical disappointment, with reviewers saying it lacked the raw force and integrity of the previously released singles; even admitted fan Joe Viglione wrote that the LP fell “somewhere between the Ronettes and the Four Seasons.”
 Despite their devoted local following and appearing with Iggy Pop at The Orpheum in Boston that year – and having opened for The J. Geils Band, The Pretenders, The Police, The Ramones, The Damned, The Romantics, Split Enz and Squeeze over the previous years – the Eaters’ enviable “critic’s darling” status appeared to have suffered a fatal blow.

 In 1981, after playing multiple times a month at The Channel from January to June that year, the Eaters disbanded before briefly reuniting in 1986 and recording the six-song EP Hot Steel and Acid for the New Rose label, which was subsequently reissued by Boston-based Ace of Hearts Records in 2018.
 In 1991, “Just Head” and “Get Stuffed” appeared on the widely praised compilation Feel Lucky Punk?!!

 In 2004 Penniman Records issued Eaterville Vol. 1, a 13-track compilation Eaters’ songs.
 In June 2013, the band opened for English rockers The Stranglers at Brighton Music Hall and in 2018 Rat Records released Live at the Rat Vol. 2 on DVD, which featured appearances by the Eaters, DMZ, The Infliktors and others, and the Eaters made several Boston-area appearances, including one at The Cabot in Beverly.

-Asked in 2019 about the state of the music scene, Cataldo was characteristically frank.
+Asked in 2019 about the state of the music scene at the time, Cataldo was characteristically frank.
 “Unfortunately, as far as I am concerned, the female cutesy singers using tuning software and producers writing the same songs over and over again for them have ruined music,” he said.”
 Thank god for Foo Fighters and other such bands, who try to have a united look and all the musicians are top notch, so you don’t end up having to carry one or two guys.
 Musicians who understand that concept will set a mark for sure.”